Chesterfield, Derbyshire: Economy

-Manufacturing employment has fallen by a third since 1991, though the proportion of employees in manufacturing is still above the national average, underlining how critical it has been to Chesterfield.
+Manufacturing employment has fallen by a third since 1991, though the proportion of employees in manufacturing is still above the national average.
 Today, smaller firms are found on several industrial estates, the largest being at Sheepbridge.
 Business located on the estate includes SIG plc subsidiary Warren Insulations, Franke Sisons Ltd (founded in 1784 in Sheffield and among the first to manufacture stainless steel kitchen sinks in the 1930s), Rhodes Group and Chesterfield Felt.

-Between the A61 and Brimington Road there is a 40 acre development site resulting from Arnold Laver relocating to a modern sawmill at Halfway, near Sheffield.
-The former sawmill has been demolished, with outline planning permission given for a mixed residential and commercial development to be called Chesterfield Waterside, built around a new marina at the end of the Chesterfield Canal, which currently terminates at an adjacent weir.
+Between the A61 and Brimington Road, there is a 40 acre development site resulting from Arnold Laver relocating to a modern sawmill at Halfway, near Sheffield.
+The former sawmill has been demolished, and is now a mixed residential and commercial development called Chesterfield Waterside.

 There is a Morrisons on the junction of Chatsworth Road (A619) and Walton Road (A632), a Sainsburys on Rother Way (A619 for Staveley), and a Tesco Extra on the junction of the A619 and A61 (known locally as Tesco Roundabout).
 The Institute of Business Advisers is based on Queen Street North.
 Chesterfield Royal Hospital is on the A632 towards Calow and Bolsover.
 It has the only accident and emergency department in Derbyshire outside Derby.

-Peak FM broadcast from Sheepbridge on 107.4 MHz FM and 102 MHz FM via the nearby Chesterfield transmitting station until September 2020, in which it was replacing by Greatest Hits Radio.
-The transmitting site also hosts BBC Radio Sheffield on 94.7 MHz FM.
-DAB transmissions for Chesterfield come from there, but only Digital One is currently broadcast.
-The local television stations are ITV Yorkshire, BBC Yorkshire and Sheffield Live TV, which broadcast from Leeds and Sheffield.
-Also in the town are the headquarters of the Derbyshire Times, the local newspaper, which does not cover all of the county.
-Spire Radio serves the local community, broadcasting online.

 The Chesterfield and North Derbyshire Branch of the RSPCA is located in the town, and serves the North East Derbyshire area.
-The centre, which is not government funded, holds money-raising events that include a summer Dog Show.

-The town's biggest employer is now the "Royal Mail/Post Office" administration department in newly built offices on the edge of the town centre.
 The Royal Mail's Pensions Service Centre is near the town in Boythorpe Road, in Rowland Hill House, which also serves other administrative functions.
 There is a Post Office Ltd building in the town at West Bars called Future Walk.
 Formerly this was Chetwynd House, now demolished and replaced by the new building.